Fitzgerald Toussaint: 2016

 Toussaint competed with Brandon Brown-Dukes, Daryl Richardson, Cameron Stingily, and Brandon Johnson for the third string backup running back position.
 He was named the Pittsburgh Steelers third running back on their depth chart to begin the regular season.

 He finished the season with 14 carries for 58 rushing yards and three receptions for 33 receiving yards while appearing in all 16 regular season games.

 2017

 Toussaint signed a one-year deal to remain with the Steelers on January 31, 2017.
 Toussaint competed with Terrell Watson, Knile Davis, Brandon Brown-Dukes, and Trey Williams to be the third running back on the depth chart.

-On September 2, 2017, Toussaint was waived by the Steelers, and was then signed to the practice squad the next day.
-He was promoted to the active roster on November 25, 2017.
-In the 2017 season, he had six carries for 25 rushing yards in six games.
+On September 2, Toussaint was waived by the Steelers, and was then re-signed to the practice squad the next day.
+He was promoted to the active roster on November 25.
+In the regular season, he had six carries for 25 rushing yards in six games.